mjc-school/MJC-School/stage #3/module #4. REST Basics - Spring Web/lesson #1. REST Basics/content.md

 NOTE: POST is neither safe nor idempotent.
 <br>Example:<br>

-    ```
+    ```java
-    a = 5 // It is Idempotence, as final value(a = 5) would not change after executing it multiple times.
+    a = 5; // It is Idempotence, as final value(a = 5) would not change after executing it multiple times.

-    a++ // It is not Idempotence because the final value will depend upon the number of times the statement is executed.
+    a++; // It is not Idempotence because the final value will depend upon the number of times the statement is executed.

     ```